abraunegg/onedrive/docs/SharePoint-Shared-Libraries.md

 ```text
 ExecStart=/usr/local/bin/onedrive --monitor --confdir="/home/myusername/.config/my-new-config"
 ```

+**Note:** When running the client manually, `--confdir="~/.config/......` is acceptable.
+In a systemd configuration file, the full path must be used.

 Then you can safely run these commands:
 ### Custom systemd service on Red Hat Enterprise Linux, CentOS Linux